-- (1)Industrial status and development: In 2022, due to reduction of bidding cases in Taiwan, domestic sales of industrial fabric declined, but demands for fabric used in hi-tech factory buildings, anti-epidemic sterile gown fabric and isolation-gown fabric increased and shipment of anti-static electric fabric grew further, plus development of various Aramid blended fabric made of fireproof fiber, boosting export orders. - (2)Correlation among industrial upstream, midstream, and downstream sectors: Short-fiber cotton for fireproof fabric is supplied by Europe, the U.S., Japan, and China, midstream suppliers covering yarn spinning, fabric weaving, dyeing and finishing, and laminating are located in Taiwan, China, India, Turkey, Europe, and the U.S., while downstream garment makers are situated in China, India, Southeast Asia, the Middle, Europe, and the U.S. - (3)Product development trend and competition: With demands for anti-static electricity fabric slackening, due to slowdown in hi-tech factory construction on the pandemic, the company will develop its new applications in food industry, spray-painting clothes, and e-vehicle battery assembly uniform, to bolster sales.
+- semiconductor industries, demand for anti-static electricity fabric is expected to pick up.
+In line with diversified customer demands and market trend, the company has been promoting various fireproof-fiber blended fabric and developing multi-functional products, in order to solicit more export orders. - (2)Correlation among industrial upstream, midstream, and downstream sectors: Spun cotton for fireproof fabric is supplied by Europe, the U.S., Japan, and China, midstream suppliers covering yarn spinning, fabric weaving, dyeing and finishing, and laminating are located in Taiwan, China, India, Turkey, Europe, and the U.S., while downstream garment makers are situated in China, India, Southeast Asia, the Middle, Europe, and the U.S. - (3)Product development trend and competition: Anti-static electricity fabric will be developed in the direction of new applications, including food industry, paint-spraying clothes, and e-car battery assembly uniforms, as well as usage of environment-friendly fiber.
 The company will also develop different mix proportions for the raw materials of fireproof fabric, so as to expand its sales outlets to medium- and low-price sectors, breaking the confinement of high-price sector, plus addition of such features as flexibility and comfort, environmental-friendly, fluorine-free, water repellent, and one-way moisture inducement, appealing to customers in different fields and price levels, thereby boosting market share for fireproof fabric.
-For industrial fabric, effort will focus on the development of high-strength high-tech new materials, in order to create new applications and meet market needs. - 5.
-Carbon-fiber composite material - (1)Industrial status and development: In addition to consolidating existing customers, the carbon-fiber factory will continue developing special fabrics and new usages, to cope with rapid market changes and plural customer needs, thereby expanding supply volume. - (2)Correlation among industrial upstream, midstream, and downstream sectors: Carbon-fiber textile and prepreg fabric belong to midstream semi-finished product processing sector, with raw materials supplied by Formosa Plastics
+For industrial fabric, effort will focus on the development of high-strength high-tech new materials, in order to create new applications and meet market needs.

+5. Carbon-fiber composite material

-Corp.'s carbon-fiber factory and renowned Japanese carbon-fiber factories and downstream customers including bicycle component manufacturers, sports equipment manufacturers, ship materials manufacturers, composite material forming factories, building reinforcement firms, and robotic-arm manufacturers.
+- (1)Industrial status and development: Not only does the composite material plant (carbon fiber) continue to consolidate existing customers, but it will continue developing special fabrics to ass new usages for various products, in response to rapid market changes and satisfy customer needs, thereby expanding supply volume. - (2)Correlation among industrial upstream, midstream, and downstream sectors: Carbon-fiber textile and prepreg fabric belong to midstream semi-finished product processing sector, with raw materials supplied by Formosa Plastics Corp.'s carbon-fiber factory and renowned Japanese carbon-fiber factories and downstream customers including bicycle component manufacturers, sports equipment manufacturers, ship materials manufacturers, composite material forming factories, building reinforcement firms, and robotic-arm manufacturers. - (3)Product development trend and competition: Carbon-fiber fabric includes 1.5K,

-(3)Product development trend and competition: Carbon-fiber fabric includes 1.5K, 3K, 12K, and 24K plain/twill fabric, resin prepreg fabric, and carbon flat and multi-layer fabric, suited to thermosetting and thermoplastic forming.
+3K, 12K, and 24K plain/twill fabric, resin prepreg fabric, and carbon flat and multi-layer fabric, suited to thermosetting and thermoplastic forming.
 The company's composite material factory is equipped with complete lab facilities, capable of providing testing data for reference by customers.
 Meanwhile, the company has collaborated with upstream and downstream partners in developing thermosetting/thermoplastic cases for 3C products, auto components/parts, and robotic arm, meeting customer needs in extending product depth and width, so as to boost sales.